elastic/logstash/README.md

 ## Testing

-For tesing you can use the *test* `rake` tasks and the `bin/rspec` command, see instructions below.
+For testing you can use the *test* `rake` tasks and the `bin/rspec` command, see instructions below.
 Note that the `bin/logstash rspec` command has been replaced by `bin/rspec`.

 ### Core tests